irmen/prog8/docs/source/index.rst

 - Variable data types include signed and unsigned bytes and words, arrays, strings and floats.
 - High-level code optimizations, such as const-folding, expression and statement simplifications/rewriting.
 - Many built-in functions, such as ``sin``, ``cos``, ``rnd``, ``abs``, ``min``, ``max``, ``sqrt``, ``msb``, ``rol``, ``ror``, ``swap``, ``memset``, ``memcopy``, ``substr``, ``sort`` and ``reverse`` (and others)
+- Supports the sixteen 'virtual' 16-bit registers R0 ..
+R15 from the Commander X16, also on the C64.
 - If you only use standard kernel and prog8 library routines, it is possible to compile the *exact same program* for both machines (just change the compiler target flag)!